Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 C-53: Yes, really.

-DAR: They don't have dust on Rangus 6?
+DAR: They don’t have dust on Rangus VI?

-C-53: I can confirm they do have dust on Rangus 6.
+C-53: I can confirm they do have dust on Rangus VI.

-PLECK: Well thats, I mean that's true.
+PLECK: Well that’s, I mean that’s true.
 The rural areas of the galaxy have a real dust problem?
-And I like to think that I'm one of the people that's not buying into it.
+And I like to think, y’know, that I’m one of the people that’s not buying into it.

 C-53: Were you not offered dust?
 Was that the…

-DAR: I mean you've had to have gone to at least party.
+DAR: I mean you’ve had to have gone to at least one party.

 C-53: You mean a dust zone?